Adversarial Validation: Error-Correction Coding Patterns for LLM Outputs

 1. Repetition Coding

-The simplest form.
-Send the same message N times.
-The receiver picks the majority.
+This is the simplest idea.
+You send the same message N times.
+The receiver picks whichever answer shows up most.
 If 3 of 5 channels say "bit was 1" and 2 say "bit was 0," output 1.
-This works because the probability that the noise corrupts the same bit on most channels simultaneously is exponentially small in N.
+This works because the chance that noise hits the same bit on most channels at once gets very small as N grows.

-The Adversarial Validator is repetition coding for LLM outputs.
-Three independent models receive the same review request: "find the flaws in this output."
-Each returns its own assessment.
-The consensus is the majority verdict.
-The probability that all three models miss the same flaw is much lower than the probability that any single model misses it.
+The Adversarial Validator does the same thing for LLM outputs.
+Three separate models each get the same request: "find the flaws in this output."
+Each one gives its own answer.
+The final call is the majority vote.
+The chance that all three models miss the same mistake is much smaller than the chance one model misses it on its own.

 2. Parity Check

-Add a parity bit that summarizes the rest.
-If a single bit flips, the parity no longer matches and the receiver knows there was an error (though not which bit).
-This is cross-validation: ask one model to summarize the answer's claims, ask a second model to verify the summary, and compare.
-Discrepancies between summary and original are the parity-check failures.
+You add a parity bit that sums up the rest of the message.
+If one bit flips, the parity no longer matches.
+The receiver then knows an error happened, even if it does not know which bit changed.
+For LLMs, this means cross-validation: ask one model to summarize the answer, ask a second model to check that summary, then compare.
+Any gap between the summary and the original is a parity-check failure.

 3. Forward Error Correction (FEC)